 That was the deepest mark on my smooth sailing early life.

-However, I know that I have to stay strong for my kids.
+I know that I have to stay strong for my kids.
 After dwelling in the ‘hole’ for a few months, I tried to climb myself up, rebuilding myself.
 Just like death, the divorce ended my life – but I was reborn.

-Minimalism materializes that face into my being.
+My point is, minimalism materializes that face into my being.
 It stops me from giving an F about what other people think or say about me.
 That is a very valuable trait/skill that we need in the fast pace of communication era where we always know what other people are up to and how they live their life.